skypilot-org/skypilot/docs/source/reference/auto-stop.rst

    # Refresh the status for auto-stopping
    sky status --refresh
-   NAME         LAUNCHED    RESOURCES            STATUS   AUTOSTOP  COMMAND mycluster    11 min ago  2x AWS(m4.2xlarge)   STOPPED  -         sky launch -d -c ...
+   NAME         LAUNCHED    RESOURCES            STATUS   AUTOSTOP  COMMAND mycluster    11 min ago  2x AWS(m4.2xlarge)   STOPPED  10 min    sky launch -d -c ...

 :code:`sky status` shows the cached statuses, which can be outdated for clusters with auto-stopping scheduled.
 To query the real statuses of clusters with auto-stopping scheduled, use :code:`sky status --refresh`.